mc0110/inetbox2mqtt/README.md

     esptool.py write_flash 0 flash_esp32_inetbox2mqtt_v250_4M.bin

-Alternatively, you can also use the Adafruit online tool:
+Alternatively, you can also use the Adafruit online tool (of course only running with Chrome or Edge):

     https://adafruit.github.io/Adafruit_WebSerial_ESPTool/